Knowledge Graph Augmented Large Language Models for Disease Prediction: Acknowledgements

 \section{Acknowledgements}

-This research was partially supported by internal funds and GPU servers provided by the Computer Science Department of Emory University. \paragraph{Implementation Details.} All fine-tuning experiments were conducted on a single NVIDIA H200 GPU with 512\,GB host memory on Emory's high-performance computing cluster.
-We fine-tuned the LLaMA-3.1-8B-Instruct and Gemma-7B-Instruct backbones on the KG-guided CoT corpus using full-parameter AdamW (learning rate $1\times 10^{-5}$, cosine schedule, max gradient norm 1.0), a per-device batch size of 1 with gradient accumulation of 8 (effective batch size 8), sequence length 4{,}096, and 10 training epochs in bf16 under DeepSpeed ZeRO-3.
-We monitored validation performance and selected the checkpoint with the best macro-AUPR.
-KG-guided CoT traces were generated using GPT-4o; across entity-mapping validation, node relevance selection, path pruning, and CoT generation, the total API cost for data creation was approximately \$100.
-The exact prompt templates used in our pipeline are listed below.
+This research was partially supported by the internal funds and GPU servers provided by the Computer Science Department of Emory University, the US National Science Foundation under Award Numbers 2442172, 2312502, 2319449, and the US National Institutes of Health under Award Numbers K25DK135913, RF1NS139325, R01DK143456 and U18DP006922. \paragraph{Implementation Details.} We fine-tuned LLaMA-3.1-8B-Instruct and Gemma-7B-Instruct on a single NVIDIA H200 (512\,GB host memory; Emory HPC); full hyperparameters and training configuration are provided in our GitHub repository.
+We selected the checkpoint with the best validation macro-AUPR.
+KG-guided CoT traces were generated with GPT-4o; CoT data generation creation cost \mbox{$\approx\textdollar 100$}.
+Prompt templates are provided below.